roydegeest/rakwireless-docs/docs/en-us/quick-start/rak5010/checking-device-logs.md

   caption="J-Link RTT Viewer showing RAK5010 Logs"
 />

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: If there is no log after connecting successfully, you can try to reset RAK5010 or check the connection of JTAG.
+ If there is no log after connecting successfully, you can try to reset RAK5010 or check the connection of JTAG.
 :::